luckyarthur/GraphQL-React-Typescript-Practice/README.md

 yarn dev
 ```

-After the client and server build processes complete, you should see an "imitation Twitter" running on [http://localhost:1234](http://localhost:1234).
+After the client and server build processes complete, you should see an "imitation Twitter" running on Parcel default Port [http://localhost:1234](http://localhost:1234).